ct-hub/Image-fusion-GAN/README.md

 Implementation of a GAN-based method for the fusion of visible-infrared images.

 ## System specifications
-This model was developed and tested on Ubuntu 16.04.6 LTS.
+This model was developed and tested on Ubuntu 16.04.6 LTS, Python 3.6.9,

 It was also tested on two different versions of Tensorflow:
   * Tensorflow 2.3.1 (tested with no GPU support).